 Note: To get the full effect of this blog post, click here for some background music from children’s artist Roger Day to enhance your reading enjoyment.

 I miss Music Mondays.
 In the tiny, farming community of Hartington, Nebraska, where I used to live, when my oldest daughter was just a baby, there was a mother who would reserve the library basement every Monday for what she publicized as “Music Mondays.”
-There, babies and toddlers and their parents would sing and dance and play musical instruments for an hour – a free-flowing, no-structure exploration of movement and music.
+There, babies and toddlers and their parents would sing and dance and play musical instruments for an hour – a free-flowing, no-structure exploration of movement and music, I used to take my speakers to listen to music by using just Bluetooth, so you can take look at this page to see if is Bluetooth actually using data and think about if it works for you.
 I was only able to be a part of this activity for a short time before my family moved across the state, and our new hometown didn’t have a similar activity for families.

 Music is helpful in good times – and stressful times.
 I’m often amazed at how well breaking out in song during a tense moment stems the beginning of a tantrum.
 “We can’t have green beans, because we don’t have anyyyyy.
 But you can have peas, if you waaaaant,” I sing when my toddlers threatened a pair of meltdowns after I tell them the bad news that there were no beans in the house.
 “Again, Mommy!
 Sing it again!” my oldest daughter says, laughing, as I scoop out a spoon of peas.
 “Again, Mommy!
 Again!” the youngest mimics.
 Ah, stress deflated.